opendatacube/odc-tools/docs/db-core-interface.md

   - and stops at:  `max(data.extent.coord.ur.lat as float, data.extent.coord.lr.lat as float, ...)`

-This is then compiled into an SQL expression to generate table indexes per product, and and an identical expression when queries are made.
+This is then compiled into an SQL expression to generate table indexes per product, and an identical expression when queries are made.

 ## Lack of Spatial Constructs in the Interface